How to Add Digital Signatures to Files in Java Using Barcodes and QR Codes

 SignResult signResult = signature.sign(outputFilePath, bcOptions);

-What you get back: The SignResult object contains details about the signing operation, including whether it succeeded and where the signature was placed.
+The returned SignResult object tells you whether the operation succeeded and where the signature was placed.

-Common gotcha: Make sure the output directory exists before calling sign().
+Common gotcha: Ensure the output directory exists before calling sign().
 The library won’t create parent directories automatically.

 Sign TAR Archive with QR Code